zhm/symbola/README.md

 # Symbola - an icon font for TileMill and Mapnik

 This is a font made from public domain SVG's.
-They deserve all of the credit, I'm just packaging them into fonts.
+The designers deserve all of the credit, I'm just packaging them into fonts.

 - [Maki](https://github.com/mapbox/maki/)
 - [AIGA](http://thenounproject.com/collections/aiga/)
 - [National Park Service](http://thenounproject.com/collections/national-park-service/)

-This font allows you to make dynamic marker symbols in TileMill based on data attributes.
-In addition to being able to dynamically select a marker symbol, you can easily change the colors of the symbols on your map using the standard `text-fill` attribute in TileMill.
-All of the Mapnik text effects will work with the icons.
+This font allows you to manage symbology in the datasource and helps reduce duplication in your carto stylesheet.
+Using a font for the icons also lets you easily change the colors of the symbols on your map using the standard `text-fill` attribute in TileMill.
+In fact all of the Mapnik text effects will work on the icons.

 # Usage
 Doing symbols with fonts like this isn't perfect and does require you to have specific unicode